fastly/js-compute-runtime/integration-tests/js-compute/readme.md

 If an array then assertions are done on each individual chunk received from response as a stream.

 #### headers
-An object which contains string keys and values that would each be used as an assertion that the test application response has each header set.
+An array which contains arrays, where each array contains two strings, the first is the header name and the second is the header value.
 E.G. `{"a": "1", "b": "2" }` will assert that the response only has the headers named `a` with the value `1` and a header named `b` with the value `2`.

 ### logs